-The truth is, I never really wanted to be a Jedi when I played Star Wars Galaxies.
-There were so many professions that were engaging and offered something unique, like Creature Handler, Pistoleer, Teras Kasi Artist, and Medic, all of which my character, Spawnarak’, trained in during his lifetime.
+I never really wanted to be a Jedi when I played Star Wars Galaxies.
+There were so many professions that were engaging and offered something unique, like Creature Handler, Pistoleer, Teras Kasi Artist, and Medic.
+There are all professions that my character, Spawnarak’, trained in during his lifetime.
 I thought the Jedi profession was cool for its powerful special abilities and melee defense but I didn’t want to do something that everyone else wanted to.
-I played a Jedi enough in just about every single Star Wars game that has come out since its creation.
+I already played a Jedi enough in just about every single Star Wars game that has come out since its creation.

-The reason people loved Star Wars Galaxies (in its original inception) was because of how many different professions there were and the range of choices you had.
-It was hard to find two players with the exact skill trees unless it was intentional, or if it was a specific cookie-cutter build.
-There weren’t that many cookie-cutter builds back in that time however, because there were just too many other good ways to approach combat (and crafting).
+The reason people loved Star Wars Galaxies (in its original inception) was because of how many different professions there were and the range of choices one had.
+It was hard to find two players with the exact skill trees unless it was intentional or part of a specific cookie-cutter build.
+There weren’t that many cookie-cutter builds because there were many other fun ways to approach combat and crafting.

 The developers would later make the process of unlocking the Force Sensitive slot easier as time went on.
 One of the ways they did it was by introducing Holocrons and the Force Crystal Hunters Cave.
-Holocrons were items that, when activated, would whisper to the player the next profession that he or she had to master in order to be on the “right path”.
+Holocrons were items that, when activated, whispered to the player the next profession that he or she had to master in order to be on the “right path”.
 After a certain number were completed, the next step would begin.
-Each character was said to have a pre-determined list at birth, and people who already mastered one of the professions on that “list” in the past would have a head-start over others.
+Each character was said to have a pre-determined list at birth and people who already mastered one of the professions on that “list” in the past had a head-start over others.

 Holocrons were extremely expensive but in high demand.
 Me and my twin brother were able to get a hold of some from our friends when we built Crystal Valley at the northwestern-most point of Dantooine, which is where the Force Crystal Hunters Cave was discovered.
 The NPCs in the cave were known to have a very rare chance of dropping Holocrons and other expensive loot.
 They were also a decent source of XP for even a relatively high difficulty planet like Dantooine.
 It was a major factor in our motivation and choice of location for building Crystal Valley, which became the first rank 5 (Metropolis) city on Dantooine.